rakushrimal/Plagarism-checker/README.md

 Data mining techniques can be used for the  detection of plagiarism as well as can help to improve the efficiency of the process.

 We proposed a scheme for plagarism detection in this project.

+This project can be used to build a app which detect the plagarism of student's assignments in universities and colleges.